World Trade Organization Ministerial Conference of 2005: Pre-conference predictions

 Although WTO members are eager to reach a deal in MC6, a 42-page draft unveiled by WTO Director-General Pascal Lamy show how far they are agreeing on critical issues.

 The draft does reflect some progress made over 18 months on new anti-dumping rules and customs facilities improvement.
 However, the two subjects, reducing tariffs and subsidies on either agriculture or manufactured goods, have held up the negotiations.

 Trade officials said unless progress has been made in negotiations in these two subjects, meaningful deal can hardly be reached in MC6.

-France's trade minister, Christine Lagarde, said there would not be consensus and there will not be major progress in Hong Kong in an interview with a Hong Kong local newspaper South China Morning Post.
+In an interview with a Hong Kong's local newspaper, the South China Morning Post, France's trade minister, Christine Lagarde, anticipated that there would no consensus and no major progress in Hong Kong.

 Planning

-A steering committee, chaired by the Permanent Secretary for Commerce, Industry and Technology (Commerce and Industry) of the Hong Kong Special Administrative Region (HKSAR), Miss Denise Yue, was set up in August 2004.
+A steering committee, chaired by the Permanent Secretary for Commerce, Industry and Technology (Commerce and Industry) of the Hong Kong Special Administrative Region (HKSAR), Denise Yue, was set up in August 2004.

 Seven working groups under the committee were established.
 Their tasks covered the following areas: